 This amazing tuber is also great source of healthy carbs, fiber, vitamins, and potassium and packed with unbelievable benefits.
 Healthline has an extensive article that details 7 benefits of Ube Purple Yam.
 It also differentiated Ube from Taro, for those who are wondering about these two tubers.

-Ube or Purple Yam – Since I am now in North America, I get my Ube from the Asian store – grated and frozen.
-I was able to buy the tubers in the local grocery one time but it sold out like pancakes (I live in a city with many Asian immigrants).
-A few months after, they had it back but they were duped by their supplier.
+Since I am now in North America, I get my Ube from the Asian store - grated and frozen.
+I was able to buy the tubers in the local grocery one time, but it sold out like pancakes (I live in a city with many Asian immigrants).
+A few months after they had it back, but they were duped by their supplier.
 Or maybe they were the ones trying to deceive the customers because of the demand.
 It was Purple Sweet Potato and NOT Ube.
-So if you are buying them fresh or from tubers, be careful, especially if you are not confident in telling which is which :(.
+So, if you are buying them fresh or from tubers, be careful, especially if you are not confident in telling which is which.

-Sweetened Condensed Milk – I skipped the sugar so this is the sweetener plus of course this is for creaminess.
+I skipped the sugar, so this is the sweetener plus of course this is for creaminess.
 It also improves texture.
-You can see (or feel) after you added this milk and you start mixing.
+You can see (or feel) after you added this milk, and you start mixing.
 Your jam is elevated to a silkier texture.
 Some recipes add sugar on top of putting condensed milk.
 That is too sweet for me and could ruin the recipes that I am putting this jam in.
-If you are having jam as it is and you want it sweeter, you can add 1/4 cup Granulated Sugar.
+If you are having jam as it is and you want it sweeter, you can add 1/4 cup granulated sugar.

-Ube Flavouring – For added colouring and flavour.
-You can skip if you don’t have it in your pantry.
-Although most Asian stores carry it – it is that popular in Asia.
-Plus it gives this Ube Jam that more cohesive purple colouring.
+This is for additional colouring and flavour.
+You can skip if you don't have it in your pantry.
+Although most Asian stores carry it - it is that popular in Asia.
+Plus, it gives this Ube Jam that more cohesive purple colouring.

-If you are starting from Ube tubers, begin with washing them clean; really clean (they are root crops so they were dug from the ground).
-I boil them with skin on as I peel the skin after.
-Boiling them without skin results to a harder outer layer that I don’t want in my Jam if I want it really smooth.
+If you are starting from ube tubers, begin with washing them clean; really clean (they are root crops, so they were dug from the ground).
+I boil them with skin on and peel the skin after.
+Boiling them without skin results to a harder outer layer that I don't want in my Jam if I want it really smooth.
 For the same reason, I also boil them whole.